PX4/PX4-user_guide/en/flight_controller/pixracer.md

 :::

 The Pixhawk<sup>&reg;</sup> XRacer board family is optimized for small racing quads and planes.
-In contrast to [Pixfalcon](../flight_controller/pixfalcon.md) and [Pixhawk](../flight_controller/pixhawk.md) it has in-built Wifi, new sensors, convenient full servo headers, CAN and supports 2M flash.
+In contrast to [Pixfalcon](../flight_controller/pixfalcon.md) and [Pixhawk](../flight_controller/pixhawk.md) it has in-built WiFi, new sensors, convenient full servo headers, CAN and supports 2M flash.

 <img src="../../assets/flight_controller/pixracer/pixracer_hero_grey.jpg" width="300px" title="pixracer + 8266 grey" />